otvam/pypeec/docs/tutorial.md

 * **png_wire**: a straight wire created from PNG files
 * **voxel_slab**: a simple slab conductor (with field computation)
 * **voxel_transformer**: a simple transformer (with field computation)

+The different examples can be either used with:
+* Python scripts, located in the `examples` folder
+* Shell scripts, located in the `examples` folder